PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 }
 ```

+Now it looks good:

 ![](https://i.imgur.com/kd0AiMt.png)

-The left axis is pretty similar:
+The left axis is pretty similar.
+Add the following to the bottom of `app.js`:

 ```javascript
 var leftAxis = d3.axisLeft(yScale);